katkapsasky/cakes-and-bakes/TESTING.md

 | | Click on the My Orders link | User will be redirected to the My Orders page | Pass | |
 | | Brute forcing the URL to get to another user's profile | User should be given an error | Pass | Redirects user back to own profile |

-Repeat for all other tests, as applicable to your own site.
-The aforementioned tests are just an example of a few different project scenarios.

 ## User Story Testing

-Testing user stories is actually quite simple, once you've already got the stories defined on your README.

-Most of your project's **features** should already align with the **user stories**, so this should as simple as creating a table with the user story, matching with the re-used screenshot from the respective feature.

 | User Story | Screenshot |
 | --- | --- |